-With an emphasis on deconstructing social conditioning in support of flourishment; embracing ‘Sacred Selfishness’ (prioritizing self), calling in clarity and using transition as a process of reflection and remembering in support of ‘settling into self’ – while renewing, reweaving and re-orienting to a life with much more ease.
+With an emphasis on deconstructing social conditioning in support of flourishment; embracing ‘Sacred Selfishness’ (prioritizing self), calling in clarity and using transition as a process of reflection and remembering in support of ‘settling into self’ – while renewing, reweaving, and re-orienting to life with much more ease.

 Click here to schedule a complimentary 30-minute call.

 BOOK: Transitions: Making Sense of Life Changes by William Bridges.

 Click here to view.